 Lastly, a crime will always be charged as First-Degree Murder if a person intended or knew that their conduct would cause the death of a police officer, and they did cause the death of a police officer who was in the line of duty.

-Contact Phoenix Murder Attorney, David Michael Cantor if you have been charged (or in the pre-charge phase) with First Degree Murder in Arizona.
+Contact DM Cantor immediately if you have been charged (or in the pre-charge phase) with First Degree Murder in Arizona.
 Call our offices at 602-307-0808 for a Free Consultation.

 Possible Punishment for First Degree Murder

 For conviction of a First-Degree Murder where the date of the murder occurred prior to August 2, 2012, there are only three possible penalties: the minimum sentence is life imprisonment with no possibility of release until twenty-five (25) years of “day-for-day” prison time has been served; “natural life”, which involves life in prison without the possibility of release; and the maximum is “Capital Punishment” (i.e., the Death Penalty).

 For a conviction of a First-Degree Murder where the date of the murder occurred on or after August 2, 2012, there are only two possible penalties: the Death Penalty, and natural life in prison.
 The most important role of an attorney in a First-Degree Murder case is to attempt to get the prosecutor to take the Death Penalty off of the table.
 The Death Penalty is the most severe punishment known to man, and takes an extreme toll on the defendant and their family.
 Skilled negotiators are important to convince the prosecution that the Death Penalty is not warranted.

 Possible Defenses for First Degree Murder